tejaswini15patil/Endpoint-/README.md

-# Endpoint-
+# Write-an-endpoint-which-has-multiple-options-like-direct-file-download-or-handover-the-file-data-to-
-endpoint which has multiple options like direct file download or handover the file data to frontend to do operation.
+Back-end developer (Paste the Github link in answer):  A. Write an endpoint which has multiple options like direct file download or handover the file data to frontend to do operation.
+B. Write an end point to upload multiport data to the backend part and store files inside the uploads folder of the projects.